 It can be tricky to come up with Bookstagram post ideas when you’re trying to juggle everything else in your life.
 We’ve had a Bookstagram account for three years and although the book world provides lots of inspiration, we sometimes still run out of ideas.
-To help with this, we’ve assembled useful bookstagram prompts in this post.
+To help with this, we’ve assembled useful bookstagram prompts and book photo ideas from a variety of popular bookstagrammers in this post.
 You can either mix and match these, or stick with one theme.
 Bookstagram seems to favour consistency, but enjoyment has to come first and if you’re a beginner, we would recommend experimenting with lots of styles.